 Another provision for protecting borrowers is the right of rescission—or the ability to cancel your reverse mortgage loan.
 Federal law allows you three days to cancel most types of HECM loans after they close.
 Your lender will explain the option and process at your loan closing, including who to contact and how to best reach them.
 Right of rescission does not apply to HECM for Purchase transactions.

 ￼Perhaps you are concerned about what will happen to your non-borrowing spouse in the event of your death.
 Fortunately, in 2014, HUD made additional provisions for the eligible non-borrowing spouses of borrowers, to protect them in such a case.
-After your passing, your spouse may remain in the home, continuing to defer loan repayment, as long as all loan and FHA requirements continue to be met, including maintenance of the home and payment of all taxes, fees, and insurance.
+After your passing, your spouse may remain in the home, continuing to defer loan repayment, as long as all loan and FHA requirements continue to be met, including maintenance of the home and payment of all property taxes, fees, and homeowner’s insurance.

 ￼To help you make your money last longer and contribute to your long-term financial security, under the most common payout scenario, you will only be able to access 60% of your approved loan amount for the first year after closing.
 Your lender will use a formula that calculates the age of the youngest borrower or eligible non-borrowing spouse, interest rate, and lesser of home value or HECM lending limit to determine the initial principal limit.
 Any additional loan money must be used to pay off your existing mortgage or make those repairs deemed necessary by the lender.
 After the first year, you will be able to access to the remaining loan amount.

 As you can see, today’s reverse mortgage loans are well-regulated and provide extensive consumer protections to help seniors like you enjoy their golden years by eliminating many of the financial concerns you could face in retirement.
 These loans offer numerous advantages for those who wish to enjoy financial independence, so take the time to talk to a lender and determine if a reverse mortgage loan is right for you!